The Discontinuous Narcissist

 Moreover, the narcissist is a man for all seasons, forever adaptable, constantly imitating and emulating, a human sponge, a perfect mirror, a non-entity that is, at the same time, all entities combined.

-The narcissist is best described by Heidegger's phrase: "Being and Nothingness".
+The narcissist is best described by Sartre's phrase: "Being and Nothingness".
 Into this reflective vacuum, this sucking black hole, the narcissist attracts the Sources of his Narcissistic Supply.

 To an observer, the narcissist appears to be fractured or discontinuous.